nimiq/nimiq.github.io/tutorials/tutorial-03-transactions.md

 &nbsp;

-## More ideas
+## Need more ideas?

+Sure!

 **Encryption**: Right now, your private key is stored unencrypted.
 You can replace `exportPlain()` with `exportEncrypted(password)` and `loadPlain()` with `loadEncrypted(password)`.

 **Error handling**: Finally, before publishing this Nano Wallet, we should add some error handling.
-Something along the lines of:
+A basic version could be something along the lines of:

 ```js
 function onError(code) {